 @margreen_s Honestly, this is exactly that reason that brought me into conservation #wildlife #earthday #naturedocumentary #placestovisit #animalsoftiktok ♬ Originalton – 15.05.22💍

 Outdoor influencers all share a passion for nature.
 And as a result, many of them are dedicated conservationists committed to preserving mother nature for generations to come.
 Brands with similar values should consider partnering with these creators to spread awareness and generate momentum for causes that matter the most to them.

 Foster Huntington created the first #vanlife post in 2011 and has inspired countless others to ditch a more traditional lifestyle and live out of their vehicles.
 Because van life essentially involves converting wheels into a tiny home, plenty of home goods brands can find success partnering with these creators.
 Van life influencers are also a great fit for sustainable companies providing products that help promote green living and a lower impact on the planet.

-You can also catch his wild rides on YouTube.
+You can check out more of his content on YouTube.